 Furthermore, shoppers are getting wise to the dirty tricks some marketers using social media, like airbrushing photos, or trying to pass off a size 10 model as representing someone who's a size 16.
 We've got links to those stories and more at searchandreplace.show.

 Search and Replace was produced by Nicole Hubbard with support from Christine Benton, Connie Evans, Amelia Lohmann, April Smith and executive producer Lori Taylor.
-Our theme music was composed by Alex Refire.
+Our theme music was composed by Alex Rufire.
 I'm Joe Taylor, Jr.

 This has been a Podcast Taxi radio production.